jvandegroep/CreateADUser/README.md

 # Limitations
 - No SSL/TLS security
-- Client side name transformation
+- Client, no server side name transformation
-- Limited input checking.
+- Limited input checking
+- This code is only the front, not the API back end.

 # HOW TO Create and Run the docker locally
 - To create the docker image type: "docker build -t [username]/dockercreateaduser"